The call, spacesuits, and everything else

 Where were those hundreds of millions that might one day add up to a billion?
 A bit here, a bit there, before you know it… As time passes, updated versions of this graph are on the page “The NASA budget since 1995.”
 Credit: Edgar Zapata, zapatatalksnasa.com

-These are peculiar times when many of us might want a spacesuit to go to the supermarket.
+We might want a spacesuit to go to the supermarket during these peculiar times.
 We would look at the reviews on our favorite shopping site, avoiding the spacesuit with leaks.
 Water in the helmet obstructing your beautiful view of the Earth, not acceptable.
 Not to mention life-threatening.
-Size is also an issue, and since sometimes the return is not free, we would pay special attention to having a suit with just the right fit, especially if you run small.
-Needing a spacesuit and not having your size in stock, also not acceptable.
+Size is also an issue, and since sometimes the returns are not free, we would pay special attention to having a suit with just the right fit, especially if you run small.
+Needing a spacesuit and not having your size in stock is also unacceptable.

-Instead, the actual movie scene based on true events, with names left out to protect the guilty, begins with a phone call.
+Instead, the movie scene is based on true events, with names left out to protect the guilty, and begins with a phone call.
 The topic is a costly project, also unnamed.
-For all intents, it could as well be the project is spacesuits.
-Caller #1 knows the project well, a well-respected analyst who works closely with the project’s engineers.
+For all intents, the project could also be spacesuits.
+Caller #1 knows the project well and is a well-respected analyst who works closely with the project’s engineers.
 This person has boots on the ground.
 Caller #2 is purposefully at an arm’s length from the project, independent.
-For a review team, checking if things add up, staying at an arm’s length is an advantage, it turns out.
-For our characters here, think “someone who did the taxes” and “someone who sees if the numbers smell right”.
+For a review team checking if things add up, being at arm’s length is an advantage.
+For our characters, think “someone who did the taxes” and “someone who sees if the numbers smell right.”

 “Well, that number is the grand total.
 It’s the sum from all the sources in the notes,” says caller #2, the independent reviewer.
 He is going for that help-line kind of voice.
 Sensing something is askew with his caller, he proceeds with caution.

 “That’s impossible.
 You just don’t understand.”
 Yes, the tone has definitely shifted.
-This is not about trying to figure out something together, so more meetings and checking calendars.
+This is not about figuring out something together, so more meetings and checking calendars.
 Is it leaning to let’s get it over with?

-The independent analyst, always wondering if the last edits among the never-ending edits, propagated an error through every spreadsheet in the galaxy (they are all connected after all), jumps to safety with a question.
-“Is it our definitions are different?”
+The independent analyst, always wondering if the last edits among the never-ending edits propagated an error through every spreadsheet in the galaxy (they are all connected after all), jumps to safety with a question.
+“Are our definitions different?”
 The number looks good, he thinks, after all – at most, an error in that last edit might throw off a decimal.

 “I think perhaps we are talking about different costs, the spacesuit itself versus everything else?” says the independent reviewer.